dannijo119-creator/my-portfolio/README.md

-# Modern Portfolio Website
+# Adrienne Jones - Portfolio

 A stunning, responsive personal portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
+Showcasing my work as a Technical Analyst specializing in AI and Next.js development.

 ## ✨ Features